 The XDG directories can be set in this format using the following dirs

 file.
-To disable a directory, it can be pointed to $HOME
+To disable a directory, it can be pointed to $HOME.
+In my

 configuration the desktop directory is disabled.